SCRT-HQ/VaporShell/docs/glossary/Add-VSAutoScalingAutoScalingGroupMetricsCollection.md

 ## SYNOPSIS
 Adds an AWS::AutoScaling::AutoScalingGroup.MetricsCollection resource property to the template.
-MetricsCollection is a property of AutoScalingGroup: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html that describes the group metrics that an Amazon EC2 Auto Scaling group sends to Amazon CloudWatch.
+MetricsCollection is a property of AWS::AutoScaling::AutoScalingGroup: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html that describes the group metrics that an Amazon EC2 Auto Scaling group sends to Amazon CloudWatch.
 These metrics describe the group rather than any of its instances.

 ## SYNTAX